 Final thoughts

-Every Didi driver in Australia is operating their own business.
-Holding an ABN, registering for GST and keeping accurate records ensures you stay compliant and receive payouts without delay.
-Platforms like Didi also report certain transactions to the ATO under the Sharing Economy Reporting Regime, so keeping your details up to date is essential.
+Every DiDi driver in Australia is operating their own business.
+Holding an ABN, registering for GST and keeping accurate records keeps you compliant and your payouts on time.
+Platforms like DiDi also report certain transactions to the ATO under the Sharing Economy Reporting Regime, so keeping your details up to date is essential.